ajlopez/SimpleStorm/samples/Workers/README.md

 ```
 node server.js http://ajlopez.wordpress.com
 ```
+Server exposes a queue server using port 3000.
+It listens to topology workers at port 3001.

 Launch one or more clients
 ```
-node stormnode.js port [host:port  ...]
+node stormnode.js port
 ```
 The node starts to listen other nodes at `port`.
-The optional additional addresses refers to already running nodes.
+It communicates its address to the topology server listening at port 3001.